Madhuraiyai Meetta Sundharapandiyan: Production

-Madhuraiyai Meetta Sundharapandiyan is based on the serial novel Kayalvizhi by Akilan.
-The film began production in 1974, with B. R. Panthulu as director and producer; however, following his death, M. G. Ramachandran took over directing while Sokkaiah and Subramani Iyer of Soleswar Combines took over production.
+Madhuraiyai Meetta Sundharapandiyan is based on the novel Kayalvizhi by Akilan, serialised in the magazine Kalki.
+The film began production in April 1974 at Sathya Studios, with B. R. Panthulu as director and producer; however, following his death, M. G. Ramachandran took over directing while Sokkaiah and Subramani Iyer of Soleswar Combines took over production.
+The film was shot in Jaipur, Delhi and Mysore.
 It was Ramachandran's final film as an actor, after which he became a full-time politician.
 (When this film was released, Ramachandran was already Tamil Nadu's chief minister for months).

 Soundtrack

 The soundtrack was composed by M. S. Viswanathan.
-The song "Amutha Thamizhil" is based on Dwijavanthi raga.
+The song "Amutha Thamizhil" is set in Dwijavanthi raga.
+The song "Thendralil Aadidum" is set in Suddha Saveri raga.

 Release and reception

 Madhuraiyai Meetta Sundharapandiyan was released on 14 January 1978.
+Ananda Vikatan rated the film 50 1/2 out of 100.
 The film became a box-office bomb, with many people attributing it to the poor timing of release.
 Latha won the Tamil Nadu State Film Award for Best Actress, creating a major upset as people expected either Sridevi (for 16 Vayathinile) or Lakshmi (for Sila Nerangalil Sila Manithargal) to win.